 Pacific Centre for Reproductive Medicine (PCRM) is unique in its ability to offer these technologies.
 The clinical staff have been assembled from the some of the finest IVF centres over the continent.
 The director of our fertility preservation program, Dr. Jeff Roberts, received special training during his fellowship at New York’s Cornell Medical Center, where the first human ovarian transplant was performed, and many of the commonly employed fertility sparing techniques pioneered.
 The PCRM IVF laboratory has the instrumentation and technical expertise required to conduct the techniques of egg, embryo, and ovarian tissue cryopreservation.
-In particular the PCRM laboratory staff have over ten years of experience freezing all developmental stages of human pre-embryos, and have a particular interest in egg freezing.
+In particular the PCRM laboratory staff have over fifteen years of experience freezing all developmental stages of human pre-embryos, and have a particular interest in egg freezing.

 The PCRM staff is here to support you through this very difficult time, and help provide you with future pregnancy in the event that your fertility is compromised by cancer treatments.
 In partnership with Fertile Future, PCRM will subsidize cryopreserve (banking) of eggs, embryos or sperm at our facility.
 Medication may be provided by PCRM Fertility Preservation Foundation; however availability of product is variable.
 Three of our pharmaceutical vendors, EMD Serono Canada, Merck Canada and Ferring Canada, may provide us with compassionate medication on request.

 Female criteria for PCRM Fertility Preservation Program:

 • Under 40 and resident of British Columbia or Alberta with valid provincial health coverage (BC MSP/AHCIP)

 • Medical clearance from both your oncology team and the PCRM physicians